Why You Should Call a Licensed Water Damage Remediation Company

 - Upholstered furniture wet by flood water, roof leaks, or sewage should be discarded.
 Furniture contacted by drinking water can be air-dried if done within 24 hours.
 Laminate or hardwood furniture can be cleaned with a disinfectant solution and reused; particle board furniture may be discarded.

 - Carpet contaminated by sewage must be disposed.
 Carpet wet by drinking water or rain water through roof leaks may have water extracted and then be sterilized.

-Getting dry is our number one goal.
-After a flood and water damage getting dried out is a number one priority to minimize dangerous after effects.
+Getting the structure dry is our number one goal.
+After a flood and water damage occurs, getting dried out is a number one priority to minimize dangerous after effects and secondary damage.
 Did you know that there is a science behind the drying process?

 Inspect the building to detect every component that is wet, to help prevent secondary damage from happening.

 Measure how much moisture is in the wet materials and monitor whether the materials are drying properly.